matt-cross23/matt-cross23/Readme.md

 ## I am recent graduate of a Bachelor's Degree for Philosophy, Politics, Economics (PPE) at the University of Pennsylvania. 🎓
 ## At the end of Febuary I'll be certified as Full Stack Developer from Penn's LPS Full Stack Bootcamp Program! ☺

-#### Since graduation I've worked for the First Judicial District of Pennsylvania (Philadelphia County) as a legal clerk for the Office of Court Compliance, helping people with outstanding court costs and fines get on a payment plan so they can recieve SNAP benefits.
-I am also certified as a 200 level excel user by Microsoft 🏛️
+#### Since graduation I've worked for the First Judicial District of Pennsylvania (Philadelphia County) as a legal clerk for the Office of Court Compliance 🏛️, helping people with outstanding court costs and fines get on a payment plan so they can recieve SNAP benefits.
+*I am also certified as a 200 level excel user by Microsoft* [Excel L200 1.12 attend cert_Part27.pdf](https://github.com/matt-cross23/matt-cross23/files/8004163/Excel.L200.1.12.attend.cert_Part27.pdf)

 #### In August 2021, I decided to make a career change so I enrolled in Penn's LPS Full Stack Bootcamp. 👨‍💻